eblume/CS-Club-Site-at-SJSU/README.md

 ## About the author

-The original project was created by Erich Blume
+The original project was created by student Erich Blume
 < [blume.erich@gmail.com](mailto:blume.erich@gmail.com) > in 2012.
 Erich claims
 the copyright, but has licensed the project under the GPLv3 (see below) so that future generations of SJSU hackers can use it as they see fit.